webpapaya/fddb/README.md

-# Fddb
+# fddb.info

-This gem helps to get data from the fddb.info database
+This gem is an implementation of the fddb.info API to get food related information.
+This gem is currently under development and will be available soon!

 ## Installation